Mita Congregation

-The Mita Congregation (Congregación Mita) is a Christian denomination with headquarters in Puerto Rico.
+The Mita Congregation (Congregación Mita) is a Christianity-based new religious movement with headquarters in Puerto Rico.
+They differ from mainstream Christianity in and in their belief that Juanita García Peraza, who they call "Mita", was anointed by God.
 The congregation has chapters in the United States, Canada, Venezuela, Colombia, Ecuador, Chile, Panama, Costa Rica, Mexico, El Salvador, Italy and the Dominican Republic.

-They have an estimation of 100,000 members worldwide.
+They have an estimated 100,000 members worldwide.

 History

-The Mita Congregation was formed when Mita said that God had chosen her to found a church.

-The congregation was founded in Arecibo in 1940, but in 1947 the church was relocated to Hato Rey.
+The Mita Congregation was founded in Arecibo in 1940, when Mita said that God had chosen her to found a church.
+In 1947, the church was relocated to Hato Rey.

-Mitas, as her followers are called, believe that Juanita García Peraza was chosen by God and that she became the Prophet of the Holy Spirit in its third manifestation.
-First, as the omnipotent father in Jehovah, then in his beloved son Jesus Christ and in its third manifestation with a new name revealed Mita, name of the Holy Spirit of God.
+Mitas, as her followers are called, believe that Juanita García Peraza was chosen by God and that she became the prophet of the Holy Spirit in its third manifestation.
+First, as the omnipotent Father in Jehovah; then in his beloved son Jesus; and in its third manifestation, with a new name revealed, Mita, the name of the Holy Spirit of God.

-According to their beliefs, the Holy Spirit once acted through Juanita García Peraza and anointed Teófilo Vargas Seín (October 23, 1921 - January 18, 2021) as the first anointed of God in what they call the new manifestation of God, the third manifestation, the Holy Trinity, the father, son and the Holy Spirit.
-According to the church, Vargas was renamed Aarón and before Peraza died in 1970, she called Aarón and told him to take care of his church and he was the spiritual leader of the Mita Congregation until he lost his battle to extensive cardiovascular conditions, dying on January 18, 2021, in San Juan, Puerto Rico.
+According to their beliefs, the Holy Spirit once acted through Juanita García Peraza and anointed Teófilo Vargas Seín (October 23, 1921 – January 18, 2021) as the first anointed of God in what they call the new manifestation of God, the third manifestation, the Holy Trinity, the father, son, and the Holy Spirit.
+According to the church, Vargas was renamed Aarón, and before Peraza died in 1970, she called Aarón and told him to take care of his church.
+He was the spiritual leader of the Mita Congregation until his death due to cardiovascular conditions, dying on January 18, 2021, in San Juan, Puerto Rico.

-Aarón was very known in the church and in the communities as a very enthusiastic and people-oriented leader, spending hours and hours of his days helping those in need, visiting hospitals and visiting the poorest communities.

-He's also very known for bringing an extensive growth in the number of church members, taking it to many countries around The Americas and Europe.
-All this due to his vast campaigns of preachings where he would do 2, 3 and even 5 church services in one day in different communities.
+Aarón was known in the church and in the communities as a very enthusiastic and people-oriented leader, spending hours of his day helping those in need, visiting hospitals, and visiting the poorest communities.
+He also brought about significant growth in the number of church members, taking it to many countries across the Americas and Europe through vast preaching campaigns, during which he would perform up to 5 church services in a single day in different communities.

-The Congregation is now led by Rosinin Rodriguez, who had been named by Aarón in 2012 as his successor and the Spiritual Mother of the church.
+The Congregation is now led by Rosinin Rodriguez, whom Aarón named in 2012 as his successor and the Spiritual Mother of the church.